Translated by GonzalezLaura

 Written by Hiromasa Uematsu

-Also, as seen in the picture above, if you hang a pole from the ceiling, you can place a pot at the end of the pole which allows you to cook soups, boil water and make different boiled dishes.
+As pictured above, you can hang a pole from the ceiling then place a kettle to cook soup, boil water, and make various boiled dishes.
 By the way, the pole hanging from the ceiling is called a jizaikagi (pothook).

-The fireplace also took the place of the modern day dryer.
+The irori also took the place of a modern-day dryer.
 When clothes got wet in the rain, they were placed around the fire to dry.

-Probably the most unexpected role of the irori is that of improving the durability of the house.
-During old times, people used to live mainly in wooden houses.
-The heat that would come out of fireplace and into the surrounding atmosphere would draw the moisture out of the wood, which would help keep the wood from rotting.
-It also helped to keep bugs out.
+The most surprising role is that it improves the durability of the home.
+Back in the day, people mainly lived in wooden houses.
+The heat rising from the hearth would draw moisture out of the wood, which would prevent the wood from rotting.
+The warm air also helped keep bugs out.

-Facilities Where You Can Enjoy the Warmth of a Japanese Fireplace
+Where to Enjoy the Warmth of a Japanese Fireplace

-In the past, MATCHA has introduced several facilities where you can see irori fireplaces.
+MATCHA has even introduced several facilities where you can experience an irori firsthand.